dakn2005/DE_Zoomcamp_Capstone/Readme.md

   - Load - convert data from the website into CSVs -> this is then saved in a bucket on Google Cloud Storage -> which is then loaded into an external table
   - Transform - convert into analytics views from the external table.
 The processes are described below in the [dbt cloud section](#transformation-using-dbt-cloud)

+### Orchestration
+I use Kestra for Orchestration.
+Orchestration is the process of bringing together disparate activities into a continuous workflow, normally given the monicker 'flow'.

 ### Data Warehouse